behera116/page-dweller/README.md

 # page-dweller
-page-dweller tries to extracting all possible webpage information at one place by implementing diffrent npm packages.
+page-dweller tries to extract all possible data points available in a webpage by implementing diffrent npm packages.
-Scraping webpage for metadata, schema information, resource links such as anchor, script src, images, plain text, topics discussed in the page and term frequencies
+Scraping webpage for metadata, schema information, resource links such as anchor, script src, images,social profile links,emails, phone number, plain text, topics discussed in the page and term frequencies.

 ## Install